Want to Get the Most out of Your Investment Portfolio? Diversify it

 Commodities are goods that are traded mainly so they can be used, and so they are hard to invest in directly although nowadays investors can buy into a number of specialist funds to do so.

 Commodities are split into "softs"—which are things that have a short shelf life like wheat or pork bellies—and "hards"—which are things that last such as iron, silver or gold.

 This can include anything from hedge funds to fine art or even fine wine.
 This kind of investment has often been difficult for retail investors like you and I to get into, but increasingly funds are available to buy which will give you a share in these investments.

-These investments are often (but not always) high risk and involve things which can be hard to sell again in a hurry (low liquidity).
-On the other hand if you strike it lucky with specialist goods which suddenly become fashionable you can make a lot of money.
+These investments are often (but not always) high risk and involve things that can be hard to sell again in a hurry (low liquidity).
+On the other hand, if you strike it lucky with specialist goods which suddenly become fashionable you can make a lot of money.